Ingrid Fliter: Music career

 Fliter won several competitions in her native Argentina and in Europe, first prize winner at the Cantu International Competition and fourth prize winner at the Ferruccio Busoni Competition in Italy.
 In 2000, she was awarded the silver medal at the XIV International Chopin Piano Competition in Warsaw.
 Fliter was the fifth recipient of the 2006 Gilmore Artist Award and the first woman to win this award.
 She was a New Generation Artist for BBC Radio 3 for the period 2007–2009.

 Fliter made her United States debut as the featured soloist on a tour with the Warsaw Philharmonic and Kazimierz Kord in January–February 2002.
 Her first concerto appearance with a US orchestra was with the Atlanta Symphony Orchestra in January 2006.

 Personal life

-Fliter lives in Lake Como, Italy with her husband, clarinetist Anton Dressler.
+Fliter lives in Lake Como, Italy with her husband, clarinetist Anton Dressler, and their daughter.